 Many states require sellers to disclose a wide variety of information to prospective buyers, such as a leaky roof of heating problem.
 (See the Nolo article Required Disclosures When Selling U. S. Real Estate for background information).

-As part of their disclosure rules, many states require sellers to disclose details on environmental hazards that they know about, such as lead (see the Nolo article Seller Responsibility for Disclosing Lead-Based Paint Hazards) and mold (see Mold Hiding in Your Home).
+As part of their disclosure rules, many states require sellers to disclose details on environmental hazards that they know about, such as lead (see the Nolo article Seller Responsibility for Disclosing Lead-Based Paint Hazards) and mold (see Mold: Is It Hiding in the Home You're Buying?).
 This article focuses on legal and practical issues regarding asbestos in the home.

 Seller Disclosure of Asbestos